HackerDom/ructf-finals-2023/services/dcs/back/README.md

 # DCS backend

 ## About
-DCS (Demidovich Computer Systems) is a programming language for computing of arithmetical expressions like `4 + 6 / 7`.
+DCS (Demidovich Computer Systems) is a compiled programming language for arithmetical expressions computations.

-In addition to standard expressions, DCS supports variables, functions and conditional branches.
+In addition to standard expressions, DCS supports variables, functions and conditional statements.
 Program for DCS looks like:
 ```
 fun fib(a, b, n) {